olliw42/mLRS/mLRS/CREATE_TARGET_INSTRUCTIONS.md

 ## II.
 Create Target: Mangle Files

-These steps are largely equal for all targets and parts.
+The steps in this chapter are basically equal for all targets and parts, with few exceptions.

-Note: "main.cpp" may need target specific entries in few cases.

-#### 7. In the IDE Project explorer: unfold "Core", unfold "Src", right-mouse click main.c -> Rename
+### 7. In the IDE Project explorer: unfold "Core", unfold "Src", right-mouse click main.c -> Rename

 This opens the "Rename Resource" dialog.